whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 ## Summary

-v1.0.0 demonstrates how enterprise identity and access relationships can be represented as structured data, evaluated against explicit IAM control assertions, and converted into machine-verifiable evidence.
+CEF `v1.0.0` demonstrates how enterprise identity and access relationships can be represented as structured data, evaluated against explicit IAM control assertions, and converted into machine-verifiable evidence.

 The framework is centred on: